ntjandra/ntjandra.github.io/about.md

 ### I am a human, not a robot.
 - This website was created to be a portfolio, but that doesn't mean it has to be 100% formal.
-I'd like to form a connection with visitors by sharing my hobbies and what I enjoy doing during my spare time.
+- I'd like to form a connection with visitors by sharing my hobbies and what I enjoy doing during my spare time.
+- As a Programmer, I code.
+As a Software Engineer, I design.
+As a Researcher, I look into trends and learn best through mimicry.

 <!-- 3.
 I needed a way to tell people what times I am free as an all in one scheduler. -->

 ### FAQ
 1. Do you use Social Media?

-    I use Discord to chat with friends and use LinkedIn for more professional conversations.
+    I use Discord to chat with friends and use LinkedIn or Slack for more professional conversations.

-    I do not use other forms of social media due to being an invtrovert at a young age and a very bad experience.
-    I had a Facebook and deactivated it in 7th Grade when my account got hacked.
-I never went back to FB or any clones, but I don't miss it since I never posted much.
-I mostly played games on it such as Backyard Monsters and Restaurant City.
+3. Where are you located?
+    I live with my parents in San Francisco.
+I am searching for work within California.

 2. What are your hobbies?

-    I describe myself as your proud nerd.
+    I describe myself as your everday nerd.
+I spent most of my days indoors, but I enjoy going outdoors to camp with friends and family in Yosemite.
-    I love reading manga and webtoons, especially Solo Leveling and the isekai genre.
+    I love reading manga and webtoons, especially stories about a second chance at life or being trapped inside a game.
-    I play MOBAs, card games, and gacha games.
-Recently, I've been playing more mobile games as there has been less freetime.
-    During the covid pandemic, I haven't done enough exercise but when it's over I am looking forward to trying something new that's more active.
-As for sports, I played Badminton for approximately 6 years, I would go after church for 2-3 hours every Sunday.
+    I play MOBAs, trading card games (TCGs), and Gacha games as a free-to-play.
+I enjoy saving up for events and grinding out games that will last a lifetime.
+Outside of online activities, I love to play tabletop games, such as Dungeon's and Dragons or board games.
+    On Saturday, I go hiking with my mother and explore areas near San Francisco and Daly City, visiting areas filled with nice scenary and plenty of nature.
+    As for sports, I 've played indoor Badminton for approximately 6 years.
+I'd be up play a singles match if anyone challenges me!

-3. Where are you based?
+3. What do you do during your freetime?

-    I live with my parents in San Francisco and work remotely during the pandemic.
-I am not open to relocation outside of California.
+    During my Free-time, when I'm alone I work on personal projects.
+Based on my love of the anime art style, gacha games, and hiking, I've been hard at work creating a Gacha Game that focuses on leveraging the GPS on mobile devices in order to construct an MMO focusing on visiting National Parks to clear dungeons.
+Other times, I write backstories for characters in DnD and develop worlds.
+I've created a Battle Royale themed campaign for one shot sessions for up to 16 players, inspired by Hunger Games: Catching Fire.

 4. What are your interests?
     Anything relating to "Cities of the Future" is a big interest of mine.
-In order to accomplish this goal I've been gaining experience with web development, database/server management, and Distributed Systems and File Systems.
-    Applications I've worked on have focused around developing large scalable storage systems, connecting a wide network of users, and deploying IoT devices.
+In order to accomplish this goal I've been gaining experience with web development, databases/server management, Distributed Systems, and File I/O Systems.
+Applications I've worked on have focused around developing large scalable storage systems, notifying a wide network of users, and management of data collected from smart systems.

 [Resume]({% link /assets/img/Nathaniel_Tjandra_Resume.pdf %})